 Another song that is often used to introduce rock guitar to beginners, this song has a soulful punch that continues to draw Clapton fans back to his early days.

 Of the tremendous library of ridiculously catchy riffs in the AC/DC canon, this one stands out near the top.

 Seven Nation Army – Jack White

-Many millenials who didn’t grow up with the early rock records find this song to be the gateway to the rest of the rock experience.
+Many millennials who didn’t grow up with the early rock records find this modern electric guitar classic to be the gateway to the rest of the rock experience.
 Easy to play, easy to love!

 Smells Like Teen Spirit – Nirvana

 This is another song that is famous partially because of its poignant lyrics that spoke to the rebellion of a generation.
 It’s also a perfect song to learn power chords on.